 Moreover, a well-trained model, ideally, should be optimized to deal with any dataset, producing a minimal number of errors and maximum percent accuracy.
 It’s a fine balance that lies somewhere between underfitting and overfitting.
 This is often called the bias-variance tradeoff.

 If you are a meme fan, there’s this Facebook page called Machine Learning Memes for Convolutional Teens.
 Some time ago, they posted a photo that beautifully exemplifies overfitting:

 This bed might fit some people perfectly, but, on average, it completely misses the point of being a functioning piece of furniture.

 As stranger as it may seem, memes are an interesting way to check your knowledge – if you find a meme funny, you most probably understand the concept behind it.

 Overfitting vs Underfitting: Next Steps

 Overfitting and underfitting are commonplace issues that you are sure to encounter during your machine learning or deep learning training.
 It’s important to understand what these terms mean in order to spot them when they arise.
 Building a good model takes time and effort which includes dealing with issues like these and performing balancing acts as you optimize your project.
 This also involves lots of study and practice to improve your skillset.
 Ready to dive deeper into both theory and practice and learn how to build well-trained models?
-Try our Deep Learning Course with TensorFlow 2 for free.
+Try our Deep Learning Course with TensorFlow 2.